 - Select data—Select feature layers as a data source.

 - Set link—Add a link on the button to open pages, windows, and section views in your app, scroll to a particular block or to the top of the page, or go to a web address.
 If you link to a web address, type a URL (that begins with https://).
+In addition to a web address, you can use the URL option to set a link to go to an email address, phone number, and more.
 If you connect the button to a data source, choose a dynamic source for the URL using Attribute or Expression.
 You can choose whether the link opens in the same window as the app, the top window, or a new window.

 - Tooltip—Provide hover text to describe the resource the button opens.